 Forget wind generators unless you are capable of raising and lowering the tower, servicing the unit yourself and understanding all the connections, the regulator and how all facets of the device work.
 The ability to make parts and balance blades is also useful.
 If you want a power generation device that will sit outside in the weather untouched for years not require maintenance, get solar panels instead.

-Notwithstanding the above, if you have the correct location and are a "hands on" type of person, a wind generator can provide substantial amounts of electricity for a fraction of the cost of solar panels.
+Notwithstanding the above, if you have the correct location and are a "hands on" type of person, a wind generator can provide substantial amounts or all of your electricity needs for a fraction of the cost of solar panels.